Posted by Early Growth

 It’s understandable.
 When you’re busy running your business, getting to product/market fit, and trying to raise funds, an audit notification can seem like the last thing you have time for.
 But ignoring communications from the IRS or procrastinating on responding, are both really bad ideas.

-For one thing, if you fail to respond, the IRS can automatically disallow deductions you claimed on your returns.
+For one thing, if you fail to review and respond to tax audits, the IRS can automatically disallow deductions you claimed on your returns.
 You could suddenly find yourself dealing with an unexpected tax bill.
-You'll also open yourself up to extra penalties and fines for missing response deadlines, or even potentially trigger extra scrutiny from the IRS.
+You’ll also open yourself up to extra penalties and fines for missing response deadlines, or even potentially trigger extra scrutiny from the IRS.
 And that’s the last thing you want to do.

 2. Get organized

-There are a number of reasons your returns could get selected for an audit.
+The best method when it comes to how to prepare for a business audit is simple: good old fashioned organization.
+There are a number of reasons your tax returns could get selected for an audit.
 For example, your deductions might seem suspiciously high, the IRS might suspect you underreported income, or you recorded high losses.
 Another reason for an audit could simply be what the IRS calls “random selection,” also known as bad luck.

-You should be able to document all expenses greater than $50.
+You should be able to ist in order all expenses greater than $50.
 Your startup expenses will be much easier to track if you’re already using a good record-keeping system and/or you have a startup accountant on deck.
 But don’t despair if you have neither.

 The IRS accepts electronic records like credit card and bank statements.
 It will also accept reconstructions of your expenses from accounting records, entries from your business calendar, invoices, and cellphone records, as valid receipts for transactions as long as they provide “sound and reasonable” estimates of your income and expenses.